Bachelor’s of Science or Bachelor’s of Art

 Points of Distinction:

 - The Christian Teaching degree program uniquely equips students to view teaching as a ministry.

-- Students in this program are prepared to teach academics effectively and to touch the lives of every student with the love of God.
+- Students in this program are prepared to teach effectively and bring learning alive for students.

 - Each student in the program is required to do a teaching practicum, observations, and student teaching.

 - Graduates of this program learn alternative routes to certification such as through American Board or Master’s in Teaching programs.